Meet Buffy Wicks

 Buffy is proud to have been an architect of President Obama’s 2008 and 2012 campaigns.
 She is credited with innovating Obama’s grassroots organizing model – from right here in Oakland.
 In addition to playing a critical role in his momentous electoral victories, Buffy served alongside him in the White House.
 In her leadership role at the Office of Public Engagement, Buffy brought stakeholders and advocates from across the country together to support and eventually pass the Affordable Care Act, which has provided more than 20 million Americans with health care, including 5 million here in California.

-Buffy lives in Oakland with her husband Peter and her 21-month old daughter, Josephine, also known as JoJo.
+Buffy lives in Oakland with her husband Peter and her two-and-a-half-year-old daughter Josephine, also known as JoJo.
 Don’t worry, you’ll meet her out on the campaign trail.